5 Traditional Scottish First Footing Gifts

 Whisky

-You can’t go wrong with this auld favourite, with a malt, grain or blend guaranteeing you a warm welcome.
+You can’t go wrong with this auld favourite in Scotland.
+A malt, grain or blend guarantees you a warm welcome.
 A Bells for the bells?
 Why not!
-But there are hundreds of other whiskies to choose from, and the Whisky Exchange has a great to the different and distinct flavours here.
+But there are hundreds of other whiskies to choose from, and the Whisky Exchange has a great to the different and distinct flavours.

 Snowflake divider